 - Committee Membership

 Grow and maintain an active and diverse membership that actively engages in research and practice related to aerosols.

 Solicit papers, organize sessions, provide session arrangers, chairs and monitors for AIHce.
 Solicit or develop new PDC's as well as keep existing PDC's up to date.

 David L. Swift Memorial Award

-The committee confers this award to honor the memory of Dr. Swift, a professor at Johns Hopkins University, for his outstanding contributions to aerosol and industrial hygiene research.
-The outstanding paper is selected from among all papers related to aerosol research published during the previous calendar year in the Journal of Occupational and Environmental Hygiene (JOEH).
+This award honors the memory of Dr. David L. Swift, for his outstanding contributions to aerosol and industrial hygiene research.
+Aerosol research papers published during the previous year in the Journal of Occupational and Environmental Hygiene are reviewed by the AIHA Aerosol Technology Committee.
 The papers are rated for their: